kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I start to wave at them and make hearts.
 They don't turn up anymore.
 - There's robot birds, bees, a massive snake, and a lizard too.
 You can tell somehow, they're not quite right.
 I'm amazed.
 - On my way home from a walk to the beach one day, I see a cloud with an arrow in it, and another one with a heart.
-- I know it's robo-clouds because they're framed the same way, and God does do clouds like that.
+- I know it's robo-clouds because they're framed the same way, and God does *not* do clouds like that.
 - I'm amazed.
 - I message my captors telling them I'd be happy to talk to NASA but not for a few years; there's more important work to do first.
 - They're distracting me, flirting.